advocacy-resources/advo/CODE_IMPROVEMENT_GUIDE.md

 export async function withAuth(
   handler: (req: NextRequest, session: Session) => Promise<NextResponse>,
-  req: NextRequest
+  req: NextRequest,
 ) {
   const session = await getServerSession(authOptions);

   if (!session || !session.user) {
+    throw ApiError.unauthorized(
-    throw ApiError.unauthorized('You must be logged in to access this resource');
+      "You must be logged in to access this resource", );
   }

   return handler(req, session);
 }

 export async function withAdminAuth(
   handler: (req: NextRequest, session: Session) => Promise<NextResponse>,
-  req: NextRequest
+  req: NextRequest,
 ) {
   const session = await getServerSession(authOptions);

   if (!session || !session.user) {
+    throw ApiError.unauthorized(
-    throw ApiError.unauthorized('You must be logged in to access this resource');
+      "You must be logged in to access this resource", );
   }

-  if (session.user.role !== 'admin') {
+  if (session.user.role !== "admin") {
+    throw ApiError.forbidden(
-    throw ApiError.forbidden('You do not have permission to access this resource');
+      "You do not have permission to access this resource", );
   }

   return handler(req, session);
 }
 ```